brillout/react-streaming/README.md

 ### Options

 - `options.disable?: boolean`: Disable streaming.
-  > The component is still rendered to a stream, but the promise `const promise = await renderTo...` resolves only after the stream has finished.
+  > `<Page>` is still rendered to a stream, but the promise `const promise = renderToStream()` resolves only after the stream has finished.
 (This effectively disables streaming from a user perspective, while unlocking React 18 Streaming capabilities such as SSR `<Supsense>`.)
 - `options.seoStrategy?: 'conservative' | 'google-speed'`

   - `conservative` (default): Disable streaming if the HTTP request originates from a bot.
-(Ensuring the bot always sees the whole HTML.)
+(Ensuring bots to always see the whole HTML.)
   - `google-speed`: Don't disable streaming for the Google Bot.
     - Pro: Google ranks your website higher because the initial HTTP response is faster.
 (To be researched.)
     - Con: Google will likely not wait for the whole HTML, and therefore not see it.
 (To be tested.)